tkellen/kwm/README.md

 and execute each step individually until the overall process is understood.

-"Without Magic" refers to a design goal of supporting introspection and overall simplicity as a core tenant.
+"Without Magic" refers to a design goal of supporting introspection and overall simplicity as a core tenet.
 This project is built using two reliable tools that operators have been using for 40 years: environment variables and shell scripts.

 > Learning to use KWM should be possible by running KWM itself.
 This is very